International Student Criminal & DUI Lawyers

 you have the right to remain silent

-An arrest can cause visa problems, a conviction will cause even more difficulty
+An arrest can cause Student visa problems, a conviction will cause even more difficulty

-You need a legal advocate who can navigate the separate criminal and immigration judicial systems for you, explaining the nature of your case, guiding you through the process, and offering wise legal counsel.
-Our team is experienced in both criminal defense and immigration matters which is critical to avoid conviction and/or removal from the US.
+You need a good lawyer who can navigate the separate criminal and immigration judicial systems for you, explaining the nature of your case, guiding you through the process, and offering wise legal counsel.
+Our team of criminal attorneys and immigration attorneys are experienced in both criminal defense and immigration matters which is critical to avoid conviction and/or removal from the US.

 If you are studying in the US on a student visa, a criminal arrest can complicate matters for you.
 Your arrest will be entered into NCIC National Crime Information Center database and could cause delays in re-entering the country if you leave, causing you to miss school.
 Your visa application or renewal could be denied, thus ending your educational opportunities in the US.
 You may be deported or “removed” from the US and barred from readmission.